Call SelectQuote

 You can make changes to your prescription drug coverage during the Medicare Annual Enrollment Period (AEP), which runs October 15 to December 7.

-It’s important to know that Part D plans can change their formulary and benefits each year.
-The formulary determines how much of the cost of each medication they will cover, so it is a good idea to review your drug coverage during AEP.
-Even if your medications don’t change, it is possible to save money on a different plan.
-On the other hand, if you are happy with your prescription drug plan, you can simply allow it to renew automatically at the end of the year.
+Keep in mind that Part D plans can change their formulary and benefits each year.
+The formulary determines how much of the cost of each medication they will cover, so it’s important to review your drug coverage each year during AEP.
+Even if your medications don’t change, your plan’s pricing might.
+SelectQuote’s licensed insurance agents can help you understand annual formulary changes to Part D plans so you can feel confident in your coverage.

 We do the shopping.
 You do the saving.